One of the easiest ways to monetize your blog is to use affiliate links.

 Affiliate networks

-I also recommend that you join an affiliate network if you’re just beginning off as a blogger (particularly the ones I mention below).
-This is the ideal option to earn affiliate income when your traffic isn’t large enough for rStyle (I’ll go over this later).
+I also recommend joining an affiliate network if you’re beginning off as a blogger (particularly the ones I mention below).
+This is the ideal option to earn affiliate income when your traffic isn’t large enough for rStyle (I’ll review this later).

 Affiliate networks are beneficial because:

-They’re massive, which means you may join a plethora of affiliate programs from renowned brands and retailers.
+They’re massive, meaning you may join many affiliate programs from renowned brands and retailers.
 This includes the fashion and beauty industries as well.

-They are open to everyone and usually do not require a large audience to join.
+They are open to everyone and do not require a large audience to join.

 Among the most well-known affiliate networks are: